Canonical Supermartingale Couplings: Duality Theory

 Our last tool for the proof of Proposition~\ref{pr:closednessIrred} is a compactness principle for concave increasing functions.
-We mention that the conclusion fails if the pair $\mu\leq_{cd}\nu$ is not proper: a nontrivial difference between the barycenters is needed to control the first derivatives.
+We mention that the conclusion fails if the pair $\mu\leq_{cd}\nu$ is not proper (see also Section~\ref{se:counterexDuality}): a nontrivial difference between the barycenters is crucial to control the first derivatives.